Nonlinear Meta-Learning Can Guarantee Faster Rates: Introduction

-The problem of learning a "meaningful" low-dimensional representation $\Gamma$ has also been addressed in the field of sufficient dimension reduction. \cite{fukumizu2009kernel,yin2008successive,li2009dimension} give different criteria for obtaining such $\Gamma$ and establishing consistency, however they do not address the risk analysis of downstream learning algorithms that employ $\Gamma$. \cite{li2011principal} introduce the so-called principal support vector machine approach for learning both linear and nonlinear $\Gamma$.
-The idea is to learn a set of support vector regression functions, each mapping to different "features" of the outputs $Y$ (e.g., restrictions to intervals, nonlinear transforms).
+The problem of learning a ``meaningful'' low-dimensional representation $\Gamma$ has also been addressed in the field of sufficient dimension reduction. \cite{fukumizu2009kernel,li2009dimension,yin2008successive} give different criteria for obtaining such $\Gamma$ and establishing consistency, however they do not address the risk analysis of downstream learning algorithms that employ $\Gamma$. \cite{li2011principal} introduce the so-called principal support vector machine approach for learning both linear and nonlinear $\Gamma$.
+The idea is to learn a set of support vector regression functions, each mapping to different ``features'' of the output $Y$ (e.g., restrictions to intervals, nonlinear transforms).
 The estimator $\hat{\Gamma}$ of $\Gamma$ is then constructed from the principal components of these solutions.
 In the linear setting, the authors provide the $\sqrt{n}$-consistency of $\hat{\Gamma}$. \cite{wu2007regularized} provide a kernelization of sliced inverse regression, which yields a subspace $\Gamma$ in an RKHS (the so-called effective dimension reduction space).
 Consistency of the projection by $\hat{\Gamma}$ of an RKHS feature map $\phi (x)$ is established; and an $O(n^{-1/4})$ convergence rate is obtained, under the assumption that all $\Gamma$ components can be expressed in terms of a finite number of covariance operator eigenfunctions.
 The learning risk of downstream estimators using $\hat{\Gamma}$ remains to be established, however.

-Outside of the regression setting, meta-learning has been studied for classification: \cite{galanti2022generalization} investigates the generalization error in this setting, with the representation $\Gamma$ being a fully connected ReLU neural net of depth $Q$, common to all tasks.
-Finally, there are analyses for other meta-learning schemes such as domain adaption \citep{ben2006analysis,mansour2009domain}, domain generalization \citep{blanchard2021domain} and covariate shift \citep{ma2023optimally}, as well as alternative gradient-based approaches to refining algorithms on novel test domains, e.g. \cite{denevi2019learning,finn2017model,finn2019online,khodak2019adaptive, meunier2021meta}.
+Outside of the regression setting, meta-learning has been studied for classification: \cite{galanti2022generalization} investigate the generalization error in this setting, with the representation $\Gamma$ being a fully connected ReLU neural net of depth $Q$, common to all tasks. {\cite{aliakbarpour2024metalearning} study the sample complexity per task when the task-specific classifiers are halfspaces in $\R^{s}$ and the samples per task are extremely low.} Finally, there are analyses for other meta-learning schemes such as domain adaption \cite{ben2006analysis,mansour2009domain}, domain generalization \cite{blanchard2021domain} and covariate shift \cite{ma2023optimally}, as well as alternative gradient-based approaches to refine algorithms on novel test domains, e.g., \cite{denevi2019learning,finn2017model,finn2019online,khodak2019adaptive, meunier2021meta}.